murilobellatini/newspapers-text-mining/api/README.md

 # News Desk Text Classifier API

-> This API wraps a LinearSVC model to predict new desk label (subject) of a given text.
+> This API wraps a LinearSVC model to predict news desk label (subject) of a given text.
 It was trained over 20 thousand NYT Articles from past 18 months.

 ## Requirements